frmichel/covid19-statsfr-rdf-dataset/README.md

 ### RDF Data Modeling

-The RDF representation is based on the [Schema.org extention](http://blog.schema.org/2020/03/schema-for-coronavirus-special.html) defined recently for the case of the COVID-19 pandemic.
+The RDF representation is based on the [Schema.org extention](http://blog.schema.org/2020/03/schema-for-coronavirus-special.html) defined for the case of the COVID-19 pandemic.

 Each daily report is an announcement ([`schema:SpecialAnnouncement`](https://schema.org/SpecialAnnouncement)) that has:
 - a date ([`schema:datePosted`](https://schema.org/datePosted));